You see them on many ingredients lists:

 The term “natural flavors” covers for both plant and animal derived ingredients.

-What should you do if you see natural flavors in the ingredients list?
 If you want to be safe, don’t buy it.